 Lightweight portable magnifier - Reg tells us how he uses his portable magnifier - YouTube

 Spectacle mounted magnifiers

-One of the drawbacks when using a magnifier to view things or read is that you often need to either pick the item up and bring it close to your face and/or bring the magnifier close to your face.
-An alternative could be to use a spectacle mounted magnifier that offers the benefit of being hands free, but again, dependent on the strength and style you may need to bring the target rather close to or touching your face.
+One of the drawbacks when using a magnifier is that you usually need to pick the item up and hold the magnifier.
+Also, as magnifiers increase in strength they give a smaller field of view (the amount you can see through the magnifier).
+An alternative could be to use a spectacle mounted magnifier that offers the benefits of being hands free and provides an increased field of view, meaning that you are able to see more through one compared to a hand or stand magnifier.
+However, you will need to bring the item close to your face.

 Reading on a flat surface